 My doctoral research is framed in the European FP7 project "PASTA - Physical Activity Through Sustainable Transport Approaches".
-I am looking into the impact of different policy measures in the behaviour change towards cycling in the East London post-Olympic regeneration scenario.
+I am looking into the influence of the social and the built environment in cycling behaviour change.

 Professional and educational background